cdcepi/DoD-CLI-forecast-data/data-forecasts/README.md

     YYYY-MM-DD

-This is the date on which the forecasts were due to be submitted.  `forecast_date` should correspond and be redundant with the date in the filename, and is included here for internal completeness.
+This is the date on which the forecasts were due to be submitted.
+Note that all due dates fall on Wednesdays.  `forecast_date` should correspond and be redundant with the date in the filename, and is included here for internal completeness.

 ### `target`